How to Use Terpenes

 Lastly, we ought to point out that terpenes don’t have to be mixed in with cannabis.
 For one, we can also vape them on their own, without nicotine or cannabis!
 Better still, they can bring a wonderful flavor to any drink or meal.

 As always, it’s best to experiment with the amount of terpene you’re using.
 But remember, since terpenes are oils, you won’t be able to mix them into water-based beverages.
-They’ll still bring an interesting aroma to any drink, but they may just float to the top.
+Of course, they’ll still bring an interesting aroma to any drink, but they may float to the top.
 In any case, we recommend testing them out primarily with alcoholic cocktails.

 Lastly, we should also mention cosmetic uses.
 As we have mentioned, terpenes are the key ingredients in pretty much every scented product you can think of.
 So if you ever decide to make your own perfume or skincare products, you’ll want to know your favorite terpenes and how they work together ahead of time.